Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/02_player_input.md

 environment, but instead of being controlled by the physics engine, you dictate their movement.
 You will see how we use the node's unique features when we code the jump and squash mechanics.

-See also:

-    To learn more about the different physics node types, see the `doc_physics_introduction`.

 For now, we're going to create a basic rig for our character's 3D model.
 This will allow us to rotate the model later via code while it plays an animation.